turingschool/career-development-curriculum-site/module_one/index.md

 **Interviewing Level I:**
 * SIAT describe how their identity influences their career goals
-* SIAT describe their strengths as they see them in previous careers/experiences and in current work at Turing
+* SIAT describe their strengths from previous careers/experiences and in current work at Turing
 * SIAT describe why they decided to pursue this career in basic terms (i.e., desire for career change, love of problem solving, etc.)
 * SIAT reflect on and describe their approach to problem-solving in technical assessments